bogdan-kulynych/libshe/README.md

 make test BOOST_DIR=/path/to/boost/libraries
 ```

-Produce an `so` library in build folder:
+Produce a dynamice library (so) in build folder:

 ```
 make BOOST_DIR=/path/to/boost/libraries